devWhizz/LifeChanger/README.md

 3. Submit the donation details to add it to the app's database (Google Firestore).

-### Like Function
+### Like Feature

-The "Like" function allows users to express their support for specific donations.
+The like feature allows users to express their support for specific donations.
 Here's how it works:

 1. Browse through the list of donations.
 2. When you find a donation that you'd like to support, click the heart-shaped "Like" button associated with that donation.
 3. The donation will be added to your list of liked donations for easy access and reference.
+4. You can always get to them by navigating to the FavoritesFragment from the bottom navigation bar (heart icon)

+### Search Feature

+The app includes a search feature that allows users to find specific donations by using keywords.
+Here's how you can use the search function:

+1. Open the Search Fragment by navigating to it from the bottom navigation bar (magnifier icon).
+2. Enter a search query into the input field.
+Enter keywords related to the donations you're looking for.
+3. As you type in your search query, the app dynamically filters the donations based on your input.
+The recyclerview displays the search results in real-time, updating as you type.
+4. You can click on a donation from the search results to view more details about it.

 ### Payment